Heart4sides/DigitalGarden/src/site/notes/CARDS/Depth Psychology Theory/Abstract🧲.md

 # Companion Guide
 [Type Grid Companion Guide Download | C.S.
 Joseph](https://csjoseph.life/type-grid-companion-guide-download/)
 ## Abstract
+-	Prefers to start with what could be and works to make it happen.
 -	Abstract is a focus on intangibles such as concepts, implications, visualizations, and meanings.
 -	Abstract perceives through impression and intuition.
 -	Abstract asks “What if?”